objectbox/objectbox-swift/README.md

 ### <a name="new-to-cocoapods"></a>New to CocoaPods?

-[CocoaPods](https://cocoapods.org) it is a dependency manager and sets up libraries like ObjectBox in your xcode project.
+[CocoaPods](https://cocoapods.org) is a dependency manager and sets up libraries like ObjectBox in your xcode project.
 To install it, run this in a terminal:

 ```bash